KhanShaheb34/ShitCoding/README.md

 * Fireworks simulation - FireWork
 * A flappy bird clone - FlappySmile
 * Bangladesh Flag Simulation :P - BangladeshFlag
+* Read and clean messages, downloaded from facebook

 ### Why and when I make these things:
 * 'Cause coding these things give me a heavenly pleasure :3